Chart Color Schemes

 Educational outcomes in Gillen fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 29.3% among residents aged 15+, exceeding both the SA4 regional average of 20.1% and that of Rest of NT (20.1%).
-Bachelor degrees are the most prevalent at 18.6%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 3.2%.
-Vocational credentials are also prominent, with 35.3% of residents aged 15+ holding such qualifications - advanced diplomas at 10.5% and certificates at 24.8%.
+The area's educational profile is notable regionally, with university qualification rates at 29.3% of residents aged 15+, surpassing the SA4 region average of 20.1% and that of Rest of NT (20.1%).
+Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications at 7.5% and graduate diplomas at 3.2%.
+Vocational credentials are held by 35.3% of residents aged 15+, with advanced diplomas at 10.5% and certificates at 24.8%.

 Frequently Asked Questions - Education